|Size||Up to 6.5 ft (2 m)|

 How Many Iguana Species Do Exist?

-Male Green iguanas change their colors to impress the ladies.
+Yes, and their ability is very similar to that of chameleons.
+Male Green iguanas change their colors to impress females.
 During the mating season they are colored bright orange.

 Even if you might not expect this from those animals, they are very good at swimming and can even hold their breath for 30 minutes.